Nienkeeijsvogel/sykube/README.md

 in ``/usr/local/bin`` path

 To run Sykube on your machine with newer operating systems as Ubuntu 18.04+, centos 8+:
+For Ubuntu 22.04 the /etc/default/grub file should be replaced by the sykube/grub file after which sudo update-grub and sudo init 6 should be run.

 Build it from this repository: